gaplo917/angular-typed-forms/README.md

 ### TypedNumberFormControl

-This will convert the string input to nubmer before calling `setValue`.
+This will convert the string input to number before calling `setValue`.
+Any non-number return will return `null`.
 Enjoy getting a number type from the UI input.

 ```ts
 new TypedNumberFormControl<number | null>(null)